The reason for being

 1+2 is what you love doing and you are good at it.
 That’s your passion.

-3+4 is what can bring you money and people need it.
+3+4 is what can bring money and people need it.
 This can be a vocation.

 4+1 is what people need and you love to do it.
 That’s your mission.

-Let’s now look at it in a little more depth:
+Let’s now look at it in a bit more depth

 1+2+3: You are good at it, you love it, it brings money but the world doesn’t really need it.
 You receive a lot of satisfaction but you also get a feeling of uselessness.

 2+3+4: You are good at it, it brings money, people need it, but you don’t really love it.
 You are comfortable doing it, but you get a feeling of emptiness.